vodquang96/django-anymail/docs/tips/multiple_backends.rst

     from django.core.mail import send_mail, get_connection

     # send_mail connection defaults to the settings EMAIL_BACKEND, which
-    # we've set to Anymail's MailgunBackend.
+    # we've set to Anymail's Mailgun EmailBackend.
 This will be sent using Mailgun:
     send_mail("Thanks", "We sent your order", "sales@example.com", ["customer@example.com"])

     # Get a connection to an SMTP backend, and send using that instead: